adobe/genstudio-extensibility-examples/genstudio-translation-extension/README.md

-# GenStudio IO Runtime App
+# GenStudio Translation Extension App

 This is a sample extension for the Translation extension point in Adobe GenStudio for Performance Marketing.
 It uses Azure OpenAI models to provide translations for experiences within GenStudio.